alronz/node-red-contrib-ibm-ioti/README.md

 ### Overview

 This goal of this node is to invoke all APIs provided by IBM service [IoT for insurance](https://console.ng.bluemix.net/docs/services/IotInsurance/index.html).
+This node is built using the [ioti-nodejs-sdk](https://github.com/alronz/ioti-nodejs-sdk).

 ### Install